Categories

 What is an IPS Text Message Scam?

-Note that their internal systems are rigged and the crooks make it easy to win prizes.
+Note that their internal systems are rigged, and the crooks make it easy to win prizes.
 However, when you try to collect the prize or other rewards, they will ask for your sensitive information.
-Just like we said before, they are nothing more than a phishing scam, but they have a new narrative which is more relatable to the crowd.
+As we said before, they are nothing more than a phishing scam, but they have a new narrative that is more relatable to the crowd.

-Anyone that innocently updates their information will likely lose not only money, but expose themselves to a ton of danger.
-Identity theft might put a permanent dent on your credit score and if the crooks decide to use your information to commit financial fraud, then things will go downhill swiftly.
+Anyone who innocently updates their information will likely lose money and expose themselves to much danger.
+Identity theft might put a permanent dent in your credit score, and if the crooks decide to use your information to commit financial fraud, things will go downhill swiftly.

-Free things and offers are always going to be designed in an attention grabbing manner.
-Nonetheless, you should always stay in your senses and move forward only after doing proper research.
-After all, even well known brands cannot afford to conduct wild promotions frequently, right?
+Free things and offers will always be designed in an attention-grabbing manner.
+Nonetheless, you should always stay in your senses and move forward only after proper research.
+After all, even well-known brands cannot afford to conduct wild promotions frequently, right?

 Is there any specific Pattern?

-At Cyber Scam Review, we do not just write and expose scams, we conduct detailed investigations as well.
+At Cyber Scam Review, we do not just write and expose scams; we conduct detailed investigations as well.
 IPS Text Message Scam shows few unique characteristics.
-For example, this scam is very vague in their approach.
+For example, this scam is very vague in its approach.
 People behind these attacks most likely have not researched well.

-As a result, their targeting mechanism is random and that factor helped authorities quickly recognise the authenticity of this operation.
+As a result, their targeting mechanism is random, which helped authorities quickly recognize the authenticity of this operation.
 Secondly, if we take a look at the users that have received the text message, most of them are from Saskatoon, Canada.

 What not to do?